kyhau/aws-tools/CloudFormation/README.md

 - `cfn_nag`: looks for patterns in CloudFormation templates that may indicate insecure infrastructure. [stelligent/cfn_nag](https://github.com/stelligent/cfn_nag)

 - `cfn-skeleton`: consumes the published CloudFormation specification and generates skeleton CloudFormation templates with mandatory and optional parameters of chosen resource types pre-filled with placeholder values. [cfn-skeleton](https://github.com/awslabs/aws-cloudformation-template-builder)

+- `rain`: a CLI tool for working with CloudFormation templates and stacks. [aws-cloudformation/rain](https://github.com/aws-cloudformation/rain)

 - `sceptre`: manages the creation, update and deletion of stacks while providing meta commands which allow users to retrieve information about their stacks. [sceptre](https://sceptre.cloudreach.com/)